gromacs/gromacs/docs/dev-manual/doxygen.rst

 the ``webpage`` job of the latest scheduled pipeline for a corresponding branch (https://gitlab.com/gromacs/gromacs/-/pipelines?page=1&scope=all&source=schedule).
-CI also runs Doxygen for all changes pushed to GitLab for release and master branches, and the resulting documentation can be found in the artifacts of the corresponding ``webpage`` job.
+CI also runs Doxygen for all changes pushed to GitLab for release and main branches, and the resulting documentation can be found in the artifacts of the corresponding ``webpage`` job.
 The Doxygen job will fail if it introduces any Doxygen warnings.